 The toxicity of artificial food products has reached deep into our life.
 These products have been advocated as healthy with enormous advertising.
 The marketization of products relays the ineffectiveness and harms of natural products and advertised as substitutes.
-But irony here is that the same product is either produced in lab using chemicals or by refining natural substances adding or substituting chemicals or natural ingredients respectively.
+But the irony here is that the same product is either produced in the lab using chemicals or by refining natural substances adding or substituting chemicals or natural ingredients respectively.

-Health decease has been named after the sugar.
+Diseases have been named after sugar.
 It often misleads population and shift them towards artificial sweeteners that term themselves sugar free.
 But actually, these artificial sweeteners are of fewer calories and made chemically in labs.
 These artificial sweeteners are hundreds of times sweeter than natural table sugars.
 There are many researches that have found increase intake of carbs consumption when people switched to artificial sweeteners.
 The reason behind such increase is misinformation which prevailed among consumers.
 People often confused to think that eating sugar free would not lead to obesity and overweight that caused several non-communicable diseases (NCDs).
 But many researches indicates that people taking artificial sweeteners have gained weight.
 Some of the studies also suggested that artificial sweeteners such as Saccharine leads to cancer.

 In India average sugar consumption per capita is still very low and has been decreasing.
 The daily intake of added sugar of total consumption is only 5 % and 19 gm/day i.e., much lesser than WHO recommendation of 10 % of total energy intake and ICMR recommendation of 30g/day respectively.
 A recent study conducted by Through Arbitrage Research Institute, India states that about 1 in 10 Indians suffers from NCD, mainly caused by poor lifestyle and environmental conditions.
 Though there are no direct connection with sugar intake and NCDs, sugar has been blamed blindly.